cthae/Adobe-Launch-Debugger/README.md

   <summary>The dev plan and event log:</summary>

 * [ ] Create an infrastructure around the codebase of the extension, introduce unit tests, look into CI.
+* [x] Disable Launch UI improvements on by default
 * [x] Release v1.20.3 to Chrome
 * [x] Appmeasurement: fix e# custom logging.
 Refactor custom events logging.
 * [x] Appmeasurement: URL decode values of variables in custom logging.